haruki7049/haruki7049/README.md

 ### Hi there 👋

 I am a student in Japanese.
-I cannot speak English well but I try hard to read the sentence written in English.
+I cannot speak and read English well but I try hard to read the sentence written in English.

 Sometimes I write shitty programs.
 Like this:
 ~~~